Kaldek/rat-ratgdo/Supported Boards.md

 Directly supported and uses the marked D1, D2, and D7 pins.
 Note that the outer row of pins on the D1 Mini board are not connected or used

 ### ESP-WROOM-32
-Supported by the ESPHome Ratgdo port, using the ESP32 D1 Mini YAML file for install settings, noting that the pinouts are custom.
+Supported by the ESPHome Ratgdo port, using the ESP32 D1 Mini YAML file for install settings, noting thepinout mappings below.

 ![ESP-WROOM-32 board](https://github.com/Kaldek/rat-ratgdo/blob/main/ESP-WROOM-32%20board.jpg)